Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - At home this year, Jacksonville has two wins against the spread and is 2-6 overall.

-- This year, in eight home games, Jacksonville has hit the over twice.
+- In eight home games this season, Jacksonville has hit the over twice.

 - The average point total in Jaguars home games this season is 46.4 points, 2.4 more than this matchup's over/under (44).

-- Indianapolis is 6-1 against the spread, and 5-2 overall, in away games.
+- This year on the road, Indianapolis is 6-1 against the spread and 5-2 overall.

-- This season, in seven road games, Indianapolis has gone over the total four times.
+- This year, in seven road games, Indianapolis has hit the over four times.

-- The average point total in Colts away games this season is 45.9 points, 1.9 more than this matchup's over/under (44).
+- The average point total in Colts away games this season is 45.9 points, 1.9 more than this contest's over/under (44).

 Powered by Data Skrive.